Allow ONLINE petitioning for ballot initiatives! Vote yes on 2G on the Boulder ballot

 The signers of this petition request that Boulder City Council submit a City Charter Amendment to the voters this November allowing or requiring Council to implement online petitioning by ordinance.

-City Council is holding a public hearing on this and other issues for the ballot August 14th, starting about 7:30.
-Please come and speak for up to 3 minutes or raise your hand in support.
-1777 Broadway at Canyon upstairs.
+City Council had a public hearing on this and other issues for the ballot August 14th, and unanimously voted to put this on the ballot!
 If you sign the petition we'll send you updates.

 Boulder is a high-tech town and its citizens want to know why online petitioning will be more secure than the current system of having temporary workers hired by the city clerk examine physical signatures: